xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 ### XVec GeometryIndex

 A "vector data cube" is an n-D array that has at least one dimension indexed by an array of vector geometries.
-Large vector cubes can take advantage of an [R-tree spatial index](https://en.wikipedia.org/wiki/R-tree) for efficiently selecting vector geometries within a given bounding box.
+With the `xvec.GeometryIndex`, Xarray objects gain functionality equivalent to geopandas' GeoDataFrames!
-With this feature, Xarray objects gain functionality equivalent to geopandas' GeoDataFrames!
+For example, large vector cubes can take advantage of an [R-tree spatial index](https://en.wikipedia.org/wiki/R-tree) for efficiently selecting vector geometries within a given bounding box.
-The `xvec.GeometryIndex` provides this functionality, below is a short code snippet but please refer to the [documentation for more](https://xvec.readthedocs.io/en/stable/indexing.html)!
+Below is a short code snippet which automatically uses R-tree selection behind the scenes:

 ```python
 import xvec